ocoda/event-sourcing/README.md

 // TODO: Explain the @Snapshot decorator, SnapshotHandlers (and how serialization must be customized), how this reflects in the snapshot-store, snapshot streams, snapshot envelopes, ...

 ## SnapshotStore
-// TODO: Explain how the snapshot-store works (using streamIds, pools for multi-tenancy, etc.)
+// TODO: Explain how the snapshot-store works (using streamIds, pools for multi-tenancy, setup, etc.)

 # Queries
 // TODO: Explain what Queries and QueryHandlers are